UK turns down application to build UK-France power cable | Headlines

 UK turns down application to build UK-France power cable

 British Business Secretary Kwasi Kwarteng made the decision to turn down planning, according to government documents.
-"The Secretary of State has...
-A judicial review involves asking a court to rule on the lawfulness of a decision taken by a governing body.
+"The Secretary of State has ...
+Thursday's document included technical reasons linked to the consideration of alternative routes which meant Kwarteng could not be certain that the need for and benefits of the development would outweigh its impacts.
+Aquind said it would consider challenging the decision.

 - Country: